andreasonny83/carcassonne-scoreboard-client/README.md

     gulp

-from inside the main `carcassonne-scoreborad-client` folder, this command will trigger a gulp task responsible for initiate a local version of the application and open a new tab in your browser to render the `localhost:3000` where the application will be rendered.
+from inside the main `carcassonne-scoreboard-client` folder, this command will trigger a gulp task responsible for initiate a local version of the application and open a new tab in your browser to render the `localhost:3000` where the application will be rendered.

 ### Configure the server side